Mumpsvax Side Effects

 Note: This document contains side effect information about mumps virus vaccine.
 Some of the dosage forms listed on this page may not apply to the brand name Mumpsvax.

 Applies to mumps virus vaccine: subcutaneous injectable, subcutaneous powder for solution

-In addition to its needed effects, some unwanted effects may be caused by mumps virus vaccine (the active ingredient contained in Mumpsvax).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, mumps virus vaccine (the active ingredient contained in Mumpsvax) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

-You should check with your doctor immediately if any of these side effects occur when taking mumps virus vaccine:Symptoms of allergic reaction
+Check with your doctor immediately if any of the following side effects occur while taking mumps virus vaccine:Symptoms of allergic reaction

 - Difficulty in breathing or swallowing

 - itching, especially of feet or hands